Nina1234y/RiskAwarePOIRecommender/README.md

 # RiskAwarePOIRecommender

-We provide below a step-by-step set of examples in order to use the recommendation models.
+We provide below a step-by-step set of examples in order to use the following recommendation models:
+- **random**: this model recommends *K* POIs selected unifformly att random from the set of eligible ones
+- **closest**: this model recommends *K* POIs based on proximity, where a POI located closer to the location of each individual is preferred to a POI located further away
+- **local**: this model recommends *K* POIs following a locally optimal risk-aware recommendation model presented in the paper.
+It represents the current state of practice approach.
+- **global**: this model recommends *K* POIs following our proposed globally optimal risk-aware recommendation model

 We can not share the real-world mobility data from SafeGraph.
 You can gain accesss to *Patterns*, *Geometry* and *Places* datasets, from [Advan](https://advanresearch.com) and [SafeGraph](https://www.safegraph.com).

-In the following set of experiments, we work on synthetic POIs over an unoccupied area in order to redirect the focus of our experiments to the performance our the models.
+In the following set of experiments, we work on synthetic POIs over an unoccupied area in order to redirect the focus of our experiments to the performance of the above models.
 As such, we came up with an anonymous city named *test_city*.

-#### Step 1: generate test_city's layout
+#### Step 1: generate *test_city*'s layout

 `setup.ipynb`: generates test_city's POI layout, user queries, and outputs figures under *files/img/test_city*.